darleg/CodeForMathimatics/Trigonometry/README.md

   cosine (cos), and tangent (tan), which are ratios of different sides of the triangle.
 - Sine (sin): This function relates the angle to the ratio of the length of the opposite side to the hypotenuse.
+- Cosine (cos): This function relates the angle to the ratio of the length of the adjacent side to the hypotenuse.